rikkimax/twp-d/manuscript/content/environment/stdIO.md

         writeln(line);
     }
    ```
 9. So you can read some text up to when you press enter and assign it to a string variable.
-Previously it was mentioned that ``\n`` made the command line put text on the next line.
+Previously it was mentioned that ``\\n``(single dash as it is an escape sequence) at the end (but inside of the quotes) made the command line put text on the next line.
 Is there a way to test for that?
 Perhaps manipulating the string as an array.

 **Theory:**